ladeiko/ViperMcFlurryX/README.md

 - In example above one module is pushed to navigation stack of another module.
 - Modules are linked with intermodule data transfer block.

+##### Passthrough dismiss

+For example, you have present module A, then present module B from A. Your task requires dismiss B and A at the same time directly to parent of A.
+In this case you can set ```self.transitionHandler.skipOnDismiss = true``` of A module, as result, when B call  ```closeCurrentModule```, then
+B and A will be dismissed together, and presenter of B will be notified via ```moduleDidSkipOnDismiss``` (if implemented).

 ### Installation

 Add to podfile